mdijkstra/autobetes/README.md

-Below Dion's instructions on 'run', 'compile' and 'upload to TestFairy':
+Below Dion's instructions on 'run', 'compile' and 'upload to TestFairy' (email 2015-07-13):

 How to run:
 - Install Xcode with ios simulator